anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/02_Factory_Method_Design_Pattern.md

 ScorpioN obj = new ScorpioN();
 ```

-This line is **not inherently wrong**, but from a design perspective, it may lead to issues depending on the context.
-Let's break it down using design principles.
+This line is not totally wrong but from design point of view it can make problems later.
+Let me try to explain in my own words.

 ---

-### 🔴 Tight Coupling Explained
+### Tight Coupling (Why it can be bad)

-When you write:
+If I write:

 ```java
 ScorpioN obj = new ScorpioN();
 ```

-It means:

-* Your code is **directly dependent on the `ScorpioN` class**.
+It means my code is directly dependent on class `ScorpioN`.
-* If in the future, you want to replace `ScorpioN` with another class like `Thar`, `XUV`, or `Innova`, you must **change this line** and possibly other dependent code as well.

-➡️ This creates a **tight coupling** between your code and the implementation.
-➡️ Tight coupling reduces flexibility, increases maintenance cost, and hurts scalability.
+If later I want to use `Thar` or `XUV`, then I have to change this line.
+Maybe also other lines in same class.
+This creates tight connection.

+This is called tight coupling.
+It makes our code hard to change and not flexible.

 ---

-### ✅ Loose Coupling with Interface
+### Loose Coupling using Interface

-A better approach is to use **abstraction**, such as an interface:
+Better way is to use abstraction.
+Like create an interface:

 ```java
 interface Car {